sebastienros/fluid/README.md

 ### Custom views locations

-It is possible to add custom file locations containing views by adding them to `FluidViewEngineOptions.ViewLocationFormats`.
+It is possible to add custom file locations containing views by adding them to `MvcViewOptions.ViewsLocationForm`.

 The default ones are:
 - `Views/{1}/{0}`